bousquetfrederic/arkas/README.md

 # Arkas

-A browser extension which loads a blocklist to hide the comments or discussions from certain users on LET.
+A script to generate blocklists for adblockers such as Adguard to hide comments and discussions on LET.

-Also a script to convert these blocklist to a format usable by adblockers such as Adguard.

-By default the extension loads my file which I publish in https://arkas.quest/post_your_invoice_number.txt

-This file removes the thread posted by providers who I have seen partaking in the "post your invoice for double the spam" nonsense.

-You can disable my file and/or add your own in the options of the extension.

-I also publish the converted version for your adblocker in https://arkas.quest/post_your_invoice_number.blocklist.txt
+Also a bash script to run the tool on every .txt files in the directory and publish the converted version to a directory specified in the configuration file.

 # Format